 Check out La Faraona Cigars at 1517 E. 7th Ave.
 Originally based in Cuba, they are now based in Tampa.

-There are cigar history tours and well as historic walking tours of the area.
+There are cigar history tours as well as historic walking tours of the area.